We provide emotional support animal (ESA) letters

 Emotional Support Animals provide emotional assistance to their handlers and may qualify as an ESA as long as the animal does not cause a disturbance or undue hardship for the property owner.
 All domesticated animals of any age may qualify as an ESA.
 Unlike a service dog, these animals do not need any specific task-training because their very presence reduces the symptoms associated with a person's psychological or emotional disability.

 DCTC cannot provide assurance that this evaluation will allow an animal to fly on any airline with a client.
 It is recommended that you speak with your airline prior to attending the ESA evaluation.
+We have therapists at each of our locations: Uptown Dallas, Rockwall, Plano, and Denton, Texas to provide evaluations as soon as possible.

 Click the link below if you are interested in being evaluated for an ESA.